masthead-data/dataform-package/CONTRIBUTING.md

 2. Open a new issue for discussion
 3. Contact the maintainers

-Thank you for contributing to the Dataform Plugin!
+Thank you for contributing to the Dataform package!